RolandWarburton/knowledge/Linux/Host Names.md

 ## Domains - Setting up a domain name server

-Domain name servers automatically handle the routing of *IP to Domain name* associations that clients require to use domain names.
+Domain name servers provide a source of truth for clients on a network to automatically handle the association of IP to Domain names that clients require to use use network names.

 To set up a domain name server you can use the following steps.